 We always ask for feedback after a recruitment process.
 We ask for feedback from clients, candidates, from our own group of staff, from everyone.

 We publish their feedback (obviously we ask first if we can publish it) in our social networks.
-Nowadays, just showing in our social networks what we do, how we do it, what we are working on, and current events we’re involved in, brings more potential clients to us.
+Nowadays, just showing in our social networks what we do, how we do it, what we are working on, and current events we’re involved in, will bring in more potential clients to us.

 Currently, due to our huge demand, we do not need to take on any other marketing activities.